 - We spent lots of time learning to kayak and we’re really good at it now.
 6 weeks on Ko Phangan and a couple of kayaking trips in wonderful Laos in rapid flood waters.

 - We got to see snow.
-Not just snow, they saw Niagara Falls frozen solid!
+Not just snow, they saw Niagara Falls frozen solid and learned to ski.

 - We had friends in Australia and now we have friends in London too.
 Great friends, there are many places around the world that feel like home now, including Bangkok and Kuala Lumpur.
 Sometimes we stay with friends around the world and always look forward to reunions.